CarlosRwb/CarlosRwb/README.md

 - 👋 Hi, I’m @CarlosRwb
-- 👀 I’m interested in Fronten development
+- 👀 I’m interested in Frontend development
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on any web design project
 - 📫 How to reach me carlosc.rwb@gmail.com